 Attend those meetings’ necessary to participate in college or division business.

+Faculty are required to fulfill their contractual obligations through the last week of the semester.

 5.1.1 If the need for an exception to section 5.1 arises, it may be granted in keeping with the established goals and objectives of the college.
-Before an exception is submitted for final approval, it must be approved by the appropriate Dean, Director, or Assistant Superintendent/Vice President.
+Before an exception is submitted for final approval, it must be approved by the appropriate assigned administrator

 5.1.2 In the application of the provisions of section 5.1, instructional faculty (including Non-credit Enhanced ESL) are assigned thirty (30) hours per week of instruction, preparation, grading, division responsibilities, program review, student learning outcomes and assessment, curriculum development and professional growth and assigned a minimum of five (5) office hours and five (5) additional hours for committee/governance activities per week.
 The five (5) hours for committee/governance activities are not assigned during winter, spring, and/or summer breaks or during an inter-session period.

+5.1.3 The assigned administrator has the responsibility to monitor the workload of all faculty members pursuant to this Article.

-5.1.2.1 Faculty teaching in an online modality may, at their discretion, conduct online office hours as follows:
+5.2 Faculty teaching in an online modality may, at their discretion, conduct online office hours as follows:

 Faculty may hold up to one (1) online office hour per three (3) units taught online.